MichaelYagi/digital-rain/README.md

     // ── Parallax depth layers ─────────────────────────────────────────────
     layers:           null,   // array of per-layer config objects. null = single layer.

-    // ── Transparent canvas ────────────────────────────────────────────────
-    // When true, uses clearRect instead of bgColor fills to erase cells.
-    // Set automatically in layers mode — do not set manually when using layers.
-    transparent:      false,

     // ── Events ────────────────────────────────────────────────────────────
     on: {
         start:         () => {},